 Workers’ compensation companies are already reluctant to pay claims for physical injuries.
 They will typically fight even harder against claims involving psychological injuries.
 You can fight back by documenting your mental health care and making sure your doctor maintains their own records.
 You should then contact a skilled workers’ comp attorney to back up your claim.
 In many situations, just having an attorney contact the insurance company is enough to get them to take your claim seriously.

-Contact the Law Offices of Nathaniel F. Hansford, LLC at (770) 741-2825 to schedule a meeting with our experienced workers’ compensation attorney in Atlanta.
+Contact Hansford McDaniel LLC at (770) 741-2825 to schedule a meeting with our experienced workers’ compensation attorney in Atlanta.